 Weakling.
-This creature has half its normal number of hit points.
+This creature has half the number of hit points rolled for it.
 It appears visibly weaker than its companions.

 Weak Willed.
 When damaged by an attack, this creature attempts to disengage its foe and move to attack a different adversary as soon as it is able to do so.